-- Knives and weapons

-- Fire starting materials

-- Spending money We will have Camp

-Backcountry apparel and gear for sale

-throughout the week.
-Purchases can only be

-made by an adult with a credit card.

-- Sporting Equipment Campers wishing to use their own horseback riding helmet may do so, upon approval, bike helmets are not allowed while riding.

-Chewing gum - We want to keep your camper safe as they run and play.
+- Knives and Weapons - Fire Starting Materials - Spending Money We will have Camp Backcountry apparel and gear for sale throughout the week.
+Purchases can only be made by an adult with a credit card. - Sporting Equipment Campers wishing to use their own horseback riding helmet may do so, with approval.
+Bike helmets are not allowed while riding. - Chewing Gum We want to keep your camper safe as they run and play.
 Additionally, gum is made of plastic and when left on the ground is litter.

-• Use of electronic devices - We ask that all electronic devices are either left at home, turned off or silent and left in the campers backpack.
-This includes cell phones, smart watches with calling capabilities, iPods, iPads and tablets.
+• Use of Electronic Devices - We ask that electronic devices are either left at home or turned off/to silent and left in the campers backpack.
+This includes cell phones, smart watches with calling capabilities, iPods, iPads, and tablets.
 If a camper needs to contact home for any reason, staff will facilitate this.
-If you need to talk to your child, please call the Camp Backcountry cell phone at 720-576-4245 and we will connect you with your child.
+If you need to talk to your child, please call the Camp Backcountry cell phone at 720-671-5958 and we will connect you with your child.